yoshokatana/LESS-Framework/README.markdown

 >
 > For more information, visit http://lessframework.com/

-## Differences to the version at lessframework.com
+## Differences between my version and Joni's

 The [configurable version](http://lessframework.com/) lets you choose between three sets of type presets, as well as lets you add an optional Retina media query and the [http://code.google.com/p/html5shim/](HTML5 Shim).
 In this version, the type presets have been split into three versions of the main CSS file, all of which also include the Retina media query.
 The HTML5 Shim is not included.